BloxLane/support/docs/frequently-asked-questions.md

 Intentionally copying official BloxLane materials, encompassing, but not limited to, our forms, guides, documents, server layout, GFX, and game, may lead to, at the very least, a termination, a staff blacklist, and/or a ban from the BloxLane Discord server.
 Neglecting to report such plagiarism despite being aware can also lead to consequences.
 It is expected that establishments throughout Roblox foster originality, which prohibits the replication of BloxLane’s resources for personal gain.

 ### <font color="#C21807">Can I play BloxLane on an alternate account?</font>
 Staff members are allowed to utilize alternate accounts for roleplaying purposes as a Customer, LR, or MR. However, it is strictly prohibited for staff members to attain an HR rank through any means on their alternate accounts.
-Failure to adhere to BloxStreet’s guidelines while using an alternate account will lead to consequences for both the main and alternate accounts.
+Failure to adhere to BloxLane’s guidelines while using an alternate account will lead to consequences for both the main and alternate accounts.
 Furthermore, players who use an alternate account to bypass a blacklist or permanent ban will be permanently banned.

 ### <font color="#C21807">I purchased a BloxLane product, and I am not satisfied with it.
 Can I receive a refund?</font>
-BloxStreet has a strict no-refund policy for all purchases, regardless of the item or product, including points, in-game cash, and game passes.
+BloxLane has a strict no-refund policy for all purchases, regardless of the item or product, including points, in-game cash, and game passes.
 It is essential to keep this policy in mind before making any purchases.

 ### <font color="#C21807">Where can I report bugs and provide suggestions?</font>
 In order to report bugs and provide suggestions, visit [this link](https://discord.com/channels/1137472904179748904/1149810625258729612).